RayhanTabase/web50/wiki/README.md

-a wikipedia like site where users can add read entries.
+a wikipedia like site where users can add or read entries.
 Made with django, html, css